rafaelromao/keyboards/docs/romak.md

 Romak has 2 alpha layers, with an oneshot key used to quickly alternate between them.
 This is not supported by KLA Next, so some adjustments were necessary:
 - Use AltGr instead of the oneshot key, so the tool considers the AltGr held to access the secondary alpha layer.
-- Since it would consider shift, another oneshot key in Romak, to be held to access capitalized letters, it could not be in the same thumb as AltGr, so I moved space to the right hand and AltGr to the left hand, which would not change that much the effort.
+- Since it would consider shift, another oneshot key in Romak, to be held to access capitalized letters, it could not be in the same thumb as AltGr, so I swapped the backspace and one shot shift keys.
+- All layouts involved in the comparison have the same thumb configuration.
 - Symbols and numbers were excluded from the analysis for all considered layouts.
 The files with the configurations can be found [here](../docs/analysis/).
-- With this configuration, Romak scores as good as Colemak-DH and BEAKL27.
+- With this configuration, Romak scores better than all other considered layouts.
 ![img](../img/perf.png)

 ### Heatmaps